 If you can’t find Soba, feel free to substitute whole wheat spaghetti.
 However, you will want to rinse it as well before tossing in this salad.
-It’s not quiet the same, but will work in a pinch.
+It’s not quite the same but it will work in a pinch.

 I love this salad in a packed lunch.
-Pack lettuce, noodles and veggies together in a container that will hold at least 2 cups.
-In another small container, pack about 2 tablspoons of sauce.
+Pack lettuce, noodles, and veggies together in a container that will hold at least 2 cups.
+In another small container, pack about 2 tablespoons of sauce.
 Pour sauce over salad just before serving.